Gizinta/gzTools/README.md

 Check us out at http://gizinta.com

-Works on ArcGIS 10.0 Service Pack 5 and higher.
+Works on ArcGIS 10.1.
 ArcGIS Standard or higher license is required.